On the Power of Automata Minimization in Reactive Synthesis: Preliminaries

-Intuitively, \LTLf synthesis can be thought of as a game between two players: the \emph{environment}, which controls the input variables, and the \emph{system}, which controls the output variables.
-Solving the synthesis problem means synthesizing a strategy $g$ for the system such that no matter how the environment behaves, the combined behavior trace of both players satisfy the logical specification $\phi$~\cite{DegVa15}.
+\begin{definition}[\LTLf Synthesis] Let $\phi$ be an \LTLf formula over $\P$ and $\X, \Y$ be two disjoint sets of propositions such that $\X\cup \Y = \P$. $\X$ is the set of \emph{input variables} and $\Y$ is the set of \emph{output variables}. $\phi$ is \emph{realizable} with respect to $\langle\X, \Y\rangle$ if there exists a strategy $g: (2^{\X})^*\rightarrow 2^{\Y}$, such that for an arbitrary infinite sequence $\pi = X_0,X_1,\ldots\in (2^{\X})^{\omega}$ of propositional assignments over $\X$, we can find $k\geq 0$ such that $\phi$ is $true$ in the finite trace $\rho = (X_0\cup g(\epsilon)), (X_1\cup g(X_0)),\ldots , (X_k\cup g(X_0,X_1,\ldots,X_{k-1}))$. \end{definition} Intuitively, \LTLf synthesis can be thought of as a game between two players: the \emph{environment}, which controls the input variables, and the \emph{agent}, which controls the output variables.
+Solving the synthesis problem means synthesizing a strategy $g$ for the agent such that no matter how the environment behaves, the combined behavior trace of both players satisfies the logical specification $\phi$~\cite{DegVa15}.
 There are two versions of the synthesis problem depending on which player acts first.
-Here we consider the system as the first player, but a version where the environment moves first can be obtained with small modifications.
-In both versions, however, the system decides at which round to end the game.
+Here we consider the agent as the first player, but a version where the environment moves first can be obtained with small modifications.
+In both versions, however, the agent decides when to end the game.

 The state-of-the-art approach to \LTLf synthesis is the symbolic approach proposed in~\cite{ZTLPV17}.
 This approach first translates the \LTLf specification to a first-order formula, which is then fed to \mona to get the fully-minimized semi-symbolic DFA.
 This DFA is transformed to a fully-symbolic DFA, using BDDs~\cite{Bryant92} to represent each $\delta_z$ as well as the formula $f$ for the accepting states.
 Solving a reachability game over this symbolic DFA settles the original synthesis problem.
 The game is solved by performing a least fixpoint computation over two Boolean formulas $w$ over $\Z$ and $t$ over $\Z \cup \Y$, which represent the set of all winning states and all pairs of winning states with winning outputs, respectively.
-Winning state and winning output are defined below.
+Intuitively, winning states are those from which the agent has a winning strategy, and each winning state $Z$ has a winning output $Y$ that refers to the agent action returned by the winning strategy. $t$ and $w$ are initialized as $t_0(Z, Y) = f(Z)$ and $w_0(Z) = f(Z)$, since every accepting state is an agent winning state.
+Then $t_{i+1}$ and $w_{i+1}$ are constructed as follows: \begin{itemize}[noitemsep] \item $t_{i+1}(Z, Y) = t_i(Z, Y) \lor (\neg w_i(Z) \land \forall X . w_i(\delta(X, Y, Z)))$ \item $w_{i+1}(Z) = \exists Y . t_{i+1}(Z, Y)$ \end{itemize}